zcomv2/dorv3/README.md

 If any of these bots are missing or incorrectly set up, translations will fail or not be delivered correctly. ✅

+The 6 Limnoria (old Supybot) bots must have the "Google" plugin loaded, as it contains the "translate" function.
+Also, remember to set the correct prefix symbol for each translation language.

 2️⃣ Manual Translation Mode

 How to use it